 On my home network, I host a few public facing services that my family and I make use of when away from home such as Plex Media Server.
 On Plex I have limited the bandwidth remote users may use to be slightly less than the maximum of my upload speed so my home network is still usable.
-I am using my own registered domain name which I use to refer to devices on my network (both internally and externally, which you can read more about with another article I wrote.
+I am using my own registered domain name which I use to refer to devices on my network (both internally and externally, which you can read more about in another article I wrote.
 I encountered an issue when I used the URL that I use for external access to my server.
 Plex would treat connections from my local network as a remote connection since it was using the external WAN IP address.
 This greatly reduced the quality of streaming videos on my network and caused unnecessary transcoding of most of my videos (since I have them encoded in the mp4 format compatible with the Apple TV).

 To resolve this issue, I made use of split DNS (aka split-horizon, split-brain, or split-view DNS).
 Split DNS allows you to use the internal IP address of a device for local users and the external IP for external users.
 For example, the web address “server.homenetworkguy.com” could point to a public IP address for external users since they will use the public DNS record during a DNS lookup but internal users would access a local IP address such as 192.168.1.10 when visiting “server.homenetworkguy.com”.
 This scenario can be easily configured in OPNsense using the default unbound DNS service.
 When performing a DNS lookup, the unbound DNS service will return the local IP address for any hostname/domain name in the list of overrides.